chipjarred/JSONRPC/README.md

 `JSONRPC` is a small Swift package for easily implementing both TCP and Unix domain socket-based JSON-RPC clients and servers.
 I'm implementing it for my own use, but putting in the public domain for others to use as well.
 It is a work in progress, and at the moment it has some limitations (which I plan to eliminate)

 - It only supports JSON-RCP Version 2.0.
-Some support for Version 1.0 is in place, but not yet available for use, and there is no code to handle Version 1.1.
+There is code to support Version 1.0 in the various Request/Response types, but not yet available for use to actually use in sessions, and there is no code to handle Version 1.1 specifically.
 - It lacks support for batch requests at the moment.
-- For TCP connections you have to specify the address as an IPv4 or IPv6 address.
+- For TCP connections you have to specify the address as an IPv4 or IPv6 address and port.
 I've yet to implement DNS look-up to resolve host names.
+- It doesn't currently support any encryption layer.
+Until it does, don't use it to send any confidential information.

+In addition there is an edge case I am not sure how to handle from reading the JSON-RPC Version 2.0  specification.
+There is a possibility of a response containing a `null` `id`.
+For example, if a server receives invalid JSON for a request, it is supposed to respond with a parse error, but by its nature, a parse error means it very likely can't extract the `id` from the JSON, so the response containing the error can't have the `id` of the problematic request.
+On the side receiving bad JSON, that's exactly what I do, send a parse error response, with a `null` `id`.
+On the original requester's side I broadcast responses with a `null` value for `id` to all handlers for requests still waiting on responses, but I don't remove them as having been serviced to allow pending handlers for valid requests to subsequently receive their correct responses.
+I'm not sure that's the right approach, but neither is directing the response to the handler for the most recently sent request, nor just ignoring the response.
+Giving up and abruptly closing the connection doesn't seem approprate either.
+Theoretically this shouldn't happen.
+This package uses `Foundation`'s `JSONEncoder` to encode the JSON, and `JSONDecoder` to decode it.
+The TCP protocol should prevent errors from creeping into the data in transmission (barring overt tampering by some router or man-in-the-middle).
+So the only legitimiate reason this could happen is the software on the other side of the connection has buggy JSON encoder/decoder code.
+Still, I'd like to handle it in an appropriate way.
+If anyone reading knows the correct way to handle this situation, please let me know.

 ## How to use it